Cool Your Louisville Home with a Geothermal Heat Pump

-As the temperature begins to rise in Louisville this summer, cooling your home with a conventional air conditioner will grow more and more expensive.
+As the temperature begins to rise in Louisville this summer, cooling your home with a conventional air conditioner will get increasingly expensive as you use your system more.
 A newer geothermal heat pump will keep your home just as comfortable at a fraction of the cost.
-Here are three reasons why these systems are popular:
+Here are four reasons these systems are popular:

 The Ground Has a Consistent Temperature